|

 cord and run the test with the internal speaker (and a

+line filter installed).
 If a line filter and handset filter

 are both installed and interference persists, then it's